 Reading Matters is edited by me, Kim Forrester (aka kimbofo), a self-confessed book addict.

-I created this site in 2004 (before most people even knew what a “blog” was) to share my love of books with a wider audience, but there are reviews on Reading Matters dating from 2001, which were originally published on a personal website (yes, this was before blogs existed, making me officially very old!).
+I created this site in 2004 (before most people even knew what a “blog” was) to share my love of books with a wider audience, but there are reviews on Reading Matters dating from 2001, which were originally published on a personal website (yes, this was before blogs existed, making me officially very old!)

 I used Typepad for 10 years before I moved all my reviews — more than 800 at the time — to WordPress in August 2014.
 I cleaned up all the content, got rid of “chatty” posts and have distilled the site into purely book reviews and book lists.

-The site’s main focus is modern and contemporary fiction, although I’m not averse to reading the odd classic or two.
+The site’s main focus is modern and contemporary fiction, though I’m not averse to reading the odd classic or two.
 Indeed, I like to hunt out older books and those that may have slipped under the radar instead of reading the same things everyone else is reading.